ichezhia/389Rspring19/assignments/3_OPSEC_SE/writeup/README.md

 #### Synopsis

 Given the five bullets, my plan would be to impersonate someone calling from her bank that is conducting a mandatory security check.
 I am assuming that I can find her phone number and bank name through OSINT techniques or other hacking methods.
 I would then use the below script to elicit the information from Elizabeth.
+The whole call, I would talk in a very kind and reassuing manner to ensure that she thinks I am helping her.

 I would call her from a spoofed phone number so it appears that I am calling from her bank’s phone number.
 I would find this number online by visiting her bank’s website.